The 2017 ECIA Executive Conference convenes October 22-24 at the Loews Chicago O'Hare.

 Registration opens at 5:00 p.m.
 The opening reception sponsored by Carlton-Bates Company and Molex starts at 6:00 and is the ideal place to greet friends and enjoy some light refreshments.
 The hotel features a wonderful selection of dining and entertainment options for later – the Ashburn, located off the hotel lobby, and 2 of Chicago’s favorites right outside the front door: The Capital Grille and McCormick & Schmick’s.

-Sessions start promptly and run on time so fuel up with the breakfast sponsored by Penton Media.
+Sessions start promptly and run on time so fuel up with the breakfast sponsored by Penton Design & Manufacturing.
 Morning and afternoon breaks sponsored by TDK-Lambda, TDK and Allied Electronics offer a time to refuel and network - and a chance to return calls and emails.
-The delicious luncheon buffet is sponsored by Cornell Dubilier.
-At the end of the day, unwind at the cocktail reception.
+The delicious luncheon buffet is sponsored by Cornell Dubilier & IEEE GlobalSpec.
+At the end of the day, unwind at the cocktail reception, hosted by Avnet.
 All meals and breaks are included in the registration fee.

-Power up early at the hosted breakfast and enjoy a mid-morning break sponsored by Newark element 14.
+Power up early at breakfast, sponsored by Catalyst Sales and WPG Americas and enjoy a mid-morning break sponsored by Newark element 14.
 The conference runs till Noon which allows time to catch afternoon flights.
 The hotel offers complimentary shuttle service to O’Hare and the proximity of the hotel to the airport is ideal.